willbushie/reverse-incremental-backups/docs/Writing_Profiles.md

 These are optional fields that are not required for the program to run.

 - `description=` - User provided description.
 Helpful if more than one profile has the same name.
+- `blacklist=` - Child directories of the source directory to avoid backing up.

 ## Example `profiles.txt` File